axtk/react-progressive-callback/README.md

 };
 ```

-Apart from tracking regular async actions, this hook can also be used for tracking the status of a polling built on an async action.
+Apart from tracking regular async actions, this hook can also be used for tracking the state of a polling based on an async action.

 ```jsx
 import {useEffect} from 'react';